 If you require processing of your catch there are services in town that can take care of that for you and even ship them to your home.

-Choose the right bait: Halibut hunt primarily through smell so we often throw over some salmon heads to attract them in.
+- Choose the right bait: Halibut hunt primarily through smell, so we often throw over some salmon heads to attract them in.

-Dropping the bait: Once you’re ready to actually drop your bait in the water, don’t let it race to the bottom.
+- Dropping the bait: Once you’re ready actually to drop your bait in the water, don’t let it race to the bottom.
 Let your line out slowly and stop every 50 feet or so to minimize tangling.

 Why you should come fishing in Ketchikan Alaska with us!